Contact Us Today (424) 372-3112

 False allegation

-False accusations are not uncommon as minors will sometimes make up stories of a crime against another person out of anger or revenge.
-On a similar note, adults can also make false allegations of contributing to the delinquency of a minor in an attempt to use it as an advantage in a child custody case.
+False accusations are not uncommon, as minors will sometimes make up stories of a crime against another person out of anger or revenge.
+On a similar note, adults can also make false allegations of contributing to a minor's delinquency in an attempt to use it as an advantage in a child custody case.
 We might be able to prove the allegations are false.

 Reasonable belief they were not a minor